boldandbrad/dotfiles/.github/README.md

 idempotent.
 This means it can be safely run multiple times without compounding changes or breaking.

+In brief, the unpacking does the following:

+- ✅ Verify system compatibility
+- 🔄 Check and prompt for system updates
+- ⬇️ Install/update system packages and apps
+- 🔗 Symlink dotfiles
+- ⚙️ Perform system configuration
+- 🌱 Clone user github repos

+Continue reading for details on what to expect.

 ## 🛠️ Maintain <a id="maintain"></a>

 To make system maintanence simpler post-install, a handful of convenient